Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Transferability to bulk

 For a brief analysis of the prediction of the dimer bond integrals for bulk Si and Mo, we limit the range of the bond integrals by multiplication with a cut-off function,

 with $R_{\mathrm{cut}} = 4 \text{\AA}$ for Si, $R_{\mathrm{cut}} = 6 \text{\AA}$ for Mo and $d_{\mathrm{cut}} = 0.5 \text{\AA}$ for both elements .

-In Fig.~\ref{fig:DOS} we compare the electronic density of states (DOS) obtained by TB as implemented in BOPfox~\cite{Hammerschmidt-19} and by self-consistent DFT using GPAW~\cite{PhysRevB.71.035109, 0953-8984-22-25-253202}.
+In Fig.~\ref{fig:DOS} we compare the electronic DOS obtained by TB as implemented in BOPfox~\cite{Hammerschmidt-19} and by self-consistent DFT using GPAW~\cite{PhysRevB.71.035109, 0953-8984-22-25-253202}.
 The DOS obtained from our TB bond parameters for the Si dimer considerably overestimates the band width due to the neglect of screening contributions for the first neighbors.
 Nevertheless, the DOS is in good qualitative agreement with the results of Ref.~\cite{PhysRevB.91.054109} that used a projection of the self-consistent DFT eigenstates of bulk structures~\cite{PhysRevB.84.155119}.
 The TB model for Mo underestimates the width of the $d$-band but captures the bimodal character of the DOS that governs the structural stability of bcc Mo.
+The DOS can be further improved by fitting the parameters of the downfolded TB Hamiltonian to the electronic structure as it is done in the NRL-TB and DFTB models.

-The TB bond parameters obtained in this work have already been used to construct models that capture phase transitions of bulk Ti~\cite{1905.01197} and the segregation of Re to partial dislocation in fcc Ni~\cite{1903.03288}.
+The TB bond parameters obtained in this work have already been used to construct models that capture phase transitions of bulk Ti~\cite{Ferrari-19}, the segregation of Re to partial dislocation in fcc Ni~\cite{Katnagallu-19} and the structural stability of different bulk Fe phases~\cite{Ladines-20}.
 The respective refinements of the model parameters for the description of the relevant bulk phases required only moderate changes of the TB bond parameters for dimers obtained in this work.